Another Book of Nothing Chapters 10-13:

 Gospel of St. Matthew 6:27

-In the Tibetan region of the Himalayas, there is an ancient legend about the enlightened God-like King Gesar, the stories of whose miraculous exploits have been passed down from generation to generation by word of mouth and are sprinkled throughout with words of the highest wisdom and which, thanks to Douglas J. Penick, are now also available in English.
-In ‘Crossings on a Bridge of Light’, Gesar travels to hell, the lowest of the six bardos or realms of existence to rescue his deceased mother, and from there ascends with her, experiencing each world in turn until finally becoming absorbed ‘in the golden light of the Wisdom Of Equanimity’ – the non-dual Reality of all existence, before moving to the next.
-Each bardo has its own particular brand of suffering, and that which distinguishes the realm of humans, is the ability to change their environment according to their desires and ideas, firmly convinced there is nothing that is beyond their ability to achieve or attain thereby.
+In the Tibetan region of the Himalayas, there is an ancient legend about the enlightened, god-like, King Gesar, the stories of whose miraculous exploits have been passed down from generation to generation by word of mouth, sprinkled throughout with words of the highest wisdom and which, thanks to Douglas J. Penick, are now also available in English.
+In ‘Crossings on a Bridge of Light’, Gesar travels to hell, the lowest of the six bardos or realms of existence to rescue his deceased mother, and from there ascends with her, experiencing in turn the nature of each of the six realms of existence (hell, hungry ghosts, animals, humans, demi-gods or Asuras and gods or Devas) until in each case becoming finally absorbed ‘in the golden light of the Wisdom Of Equanimity’ or the non-dual Reality of all existence, before again moving on to the next.
+Each form of existence is characterised by its own particular brand of suffering, and that which distinguishes the realm of humans, absorbed in the drama of their circumstances, is the rather presumptuous belief in their ability to change anything by means of intelligence, thought and action according to their every whim and desire, firmly convinced there is nothing, even immortality, that cannot eventually be achieved or attained thereby.

 Creating systems of thought and action,